obsfx/lurkdown/README.md

 ## customization

-You can customize the elements by using this css class names.
+You can customize the elements by using this `CSS` class names.

 ```css
 .ld-wrapper { }